j-o-e-y/unhashed/reviews-guides/edge-wallet_03-08-18/review-guide_edge-wallet.md

 ![edge wallet send address pic](/reviews-guides/edge-wallet_03-08-18/edge-wallet-media/edge_wallet-send.png)

 Next you will have to verify your send amount.
-This is also where you may adjust your miner fee, by tapping the three dots at the top left and selecting "Change Mining Fee" from the drop down menu.
+This is also where you may adjust your miner fee, by tapping the three dots at the top right and selecting "Change Mining Fee" from the drop down menu.
+When you've made your desired selections you can slide to the left to confirm sending.

 ![edge wallet send verify pic](/reviews-guides/edge-wallet_03-08-18/edge-wallet-media/edge_wallet-send-verify.png)